HiAditHere/Image_blending_using_opencv/README.md

 The image in window apple-orange is the image formed by taking one half of the pixels from one image and other half of pixels from the second image.
 The image in windoe apple-orange-blend is the image which is blended.

+# How to run.
+Well its simple.
+Just download the zip folder and extract into your pc/laptop.
+Open any editor and run image_blending.py.
+You are good to go :D